(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 - Ring of Brutality +4/5 (From Demogorgon)

-If you play either of the two raids often enough it should be pretty easy to obtain the +4 version of each of the rings.
+If you play any of the four raids often enough it should be pretty easy to obtain the +4 version of each of the rings.
 If you’re lucky enough to land a +5 you’ll be able to have two offense slots instead of one offense and one defense slot.
 In my opinion, you should never equip any of the Rising rings.
 You’re better off just popping a potion at that point.

 Shirt and Pants